 In a separate bowl, mix the dry ingredients: flour, baking soda, cinnamon, and salt together until combined well.

-Next slowly add the dry mixture to the wet mixture and beat well.
+Next, slowly add the dry mixture to the wet mixture and beat it well.
 Approximately 3-4 minutes.

 In another bowl, mix together the grated carrots, diced pineapple, chopped walnuts, and about 1 tbsp of flour.
 Stir until blended well and coated.

 Fold the carrot mixture gently into the batter until just combined.